Oloqq/crocheteer/docs/Genetic.md

 -> points
 -> `Shape`

+- current implementation is stupid, use an octotree/kd tree or smth
 - the points form a 3D model
 - let `Shape` be a sliced 3D object (list of `Slice`) (slicing as in 3d printing)
 - ✅convert the points to a `Shape`